3 min read

 Alan Clarke is an Equity Consultant at Vestd.

-Company share option plans (CSOPs) are tax-advantaged schemes for businesses seeking to empower their employees (or full-time directors) by giving them skin in the game.
+Company share option plans (CSOPs) are tax-friendly schemes for businesses seeking to empower their employees (or full-time directors) by giving them skin in the game.

 CSOPs benefit from excellent tax exemptions from Income Tax and National Insurance for recipients upon grant and exercise, providing certain rules are adhered to.